lasersonlab/robots/psot/README.md

                source_plate_1    source_plate_2    dest_plate
 ```

-`source_plate_1` is typically a 1:100 dilution of serum, and optional
+`source_plate_1` is typically a 1:100 dilution of serum, and `source_plate_2` is
+an additional optional plate to allow for another dilution (typically 1:10
-`source_plate_2` is typically 1:10 dilution of serum.
+dilution of serum).

-The source plates are expected to contain at least 120 µL of fluid per well.
-The
+The source plates are expected to contain at least 120 µL of fluid per well (but
+really, this is determined by the max possible volume transfer that is defined,
-destination plate is expected to contain around 1 mL of fluid per well.
+typically 100 µL).
+The destination plate is expected to contain around 1 mL of
+fluid per well.
+The P200 pipette is installed on Axis A and the P20 pipette on
+Axis B.

 ## Compute transfer amounts and optional plate randomization